Death, rapes, and broken bones at Philly’s only residential treatment center for troubled youth

 In 2015, three girls at the center were sexually assaulted by a counselor who lured them with promises of money and gifts, they would later tell police.
 While rumors of the incidents swirled, Wordsworth officials were slow to investigate, and the girls say the assaults continued for weeks.

-“I couldn’t believe that.
-It’s pretty outrageous,” said Frank Cervone, executive director of the Support Center for Child Advocates, which represents victims of child abuse and neglect.
 For Hess, who suffered from profound mental illness, and the other behaviorally challenged young people who called Wordsworth home, the center was supposed to be a refuge, a place to get needed help.
 Taxpayers shelled out $119,000 a year for the care of each child, but all too often reaped failure.

 “He died a child,” said Hess’ sister, Elizabeth, 28.
 “He died a child in a facility designed to help him, and it didn’t help him.
 It killed him.”